main banner

 The names of both F/Lt Proctor and F/Sgt Bargh are today remembered on the Singapore Memorial.

 In May 2017, a joint group from Queens University Belfast and Monaghan County Museum accompanied by researcher Jonny McNee carried out a licensed and approved dig on the site and in the process recovered some remains of the Spitfire, including a corroded cockpit door and a section of engine crankcase with attached pistons.
-The days dig can be seen covered on the local Emyvale community website.
 The recovered parts are displayed at the County Museum from 2018 following their cleaning and conservation.

 Monaghan County Museum